open5gs/open5gs/docs/_docs/troubleshoot/02-now-in-github-issues.md

 If you are using old format DB schema, please perform the following step.

-1. Delete all DB subscriber info
+1. First of all, it is recommended to use the following command to remove all existing subscription DB.
 ```
 $ mongo
 > use open5gs